Strobesstrobes

 • Does SOC 2 require a penetration test?

-• How often do you need a SOC 2 pentest, and what is in scope?
+• How do you scope a SaaS SOC 2 pentest correctly?

 • Frequently asked questions